Law - Political Science - Administration

 Program

-The master's degree takes place over two years:
+The master's program lasts two years:

 The second year is divided into two parts: